Gastroesophageal Reflux Disease (GERD)

-UC Irvine Medical Center is the only healthcare provider in Orange County and Southern California to offer three procedures that are minimally invasive alternatives to standard surgical treatment for GERD.
+UCI Medical Center is the only healthcare provider in Orange County and Southern California to offer three minimally invasive alternatives to standard surgical treatment for GERD.
 These FDA-approved procedures strengthen the muscle that prevents stomach contents from refluxing, or washing back, into the esophagus.
 They are:

 We also use the minimally invasive Nissen fundoplication procedure to reinforce the lower esophageal sphincter and prevent reflux.
 Fundoplication is performed with a laparoscope, which requires only a few small incisions to accommodate tiny surgical instruments, a small video camera and light source.

 People of all ages can develop GERD, many for reasons that are unclear.
 However, contributing factors include:

 - Asthma medications, antihistamines, pain relievers, sedatives, antidepressants and calcium channel blockers